Range of Random Walks on Free Products: Existence of the Asymptotic Range

 for $(g_1,f_1),(g_2,f_2)\in\mathcal{D}$, and the $n$-step transition probabilities by $q^{(n)}\bigl((g_1,f_1),(g_2,f_2)\bigr)$.

-\subsection{Estimates for increments between exit times}
+\subsection{Estimates for Increments between Exit Times}

-In this subsection we derive some uniform estimates for expectations of some random quantities associated with the exit times.
-This will be needed in order to ensure that the expected increase of the range between two exit times is uniformly bounded.
+In this subsection we derive some uniform upper bounds for expectations of some random quantities associated with the exit times.
+Those will be needed in order to ensure that the expected increase of the range between two consecutive exit times is uniformly bounded.
+We start with the following lemma: